SAP-samples/btp-service-metadata/README.md

 ## Description

 You are working with SAP BTP and looking for the metadata of the services in a *machine-readable* format?
-Then you are at the right place: this repository contains the metadata of the SAP BTP services available via a SAP BTP *pay-as-you-go* account.
+Then you are at the right place: this repository contains the **metadata of the SAP BTP services** available via an SAP BTP *pay-as-you-go* account.

 As different personas need different metadata when exploring the service metadata we decided to curate it for you.
 As criterion we use a *persona*+*-based approach as we are convinced that this will give the optimal support for the task at hand.

 We start with the persona *"developer"*.
 Based on the requirements of this persona we collected the metadata per service in the folder `v0/developer` as JSON files.
-In addition, we provide a inventory list as an overview of all available services to enable to have a quick overview what is available and what is not.
+In addition, we provide an [`inventory list`](v0/inventory.json) as an overview of all available services to enable to have a quick overview what is available and what is not.

-Based on your feedback we will add additional personas and additional curated metadata.
+Based on [your feedback](https://github.com/SAP-samples/btp-service-metadata/issues/new/choose) we will add additional personas and additional curated metadata.

 ## Feedback

 You may ask: what is your intention?
-The answer is that we would love to hear you feedback on:
+The answer is that we would love to hear your feedback on:

 - the data itself (is there something missing etc.).
 - the ways how you would like to see the data provisioned for you.
 We are aware that plain JSON can only be a first step.